Baruk1-netizen/alx-backend-javascript/README.md

 ## Final Steps

-Don’t forget to run `npm install` from the terminal in your project folder to install all necessary project dependencies..
+Don’t forget to run `npm install` from the terminal in your project folder to install all necessary project dependencies.